All Products

 How do I configure parameters if the Shared KMS that was activated before March 31, 2022, is used?

-If you activated the Shared KMS before March 31, 2022, you only need to replace the kmsEndpoint parameter with kmsRegionId. kmsRegionId indicates the region where the KMS instance resides, such as cn-hangzhou.
-Perform the following steps to modify client configurations based on the framework that you use.
+If you activated Shared KMS before March 31, 2022, you only need to replace the kmsEndpoint parameter with kmsRegionId in the preceding configurations.
+The kmsRegionId parameter specifies the region where the KMS instance resides, such as cn-hangzhou.
+Modify the client configuration based on the framework you use.

-Use an encrypted configuration in the Nacos client SDK for Java
+Use an encrypted configuration in the Nacos client for the Java SDK

 Replace the following configuration in the code: